 People with a recurrent tumor often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .

 If treatment fails

-This diagnosis is stressful, and this is difficult to discuss for many people.
+This diagnosis is stressful, and advanced tumor is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced care planning .

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement .
+Learn more about grief and loss .